ECS-251-W2020/final-project-TorchFly/meeting-notes/meeting-notes.md

 In the next week, we plan to:
 * continue to implement the call back system based on the training framework
 * build the preemption handler

+## Week 4

+In this week,
+* Set up Google Cloud Storage